beaker-project/beaker/documentation/user-guide/tests.rst

       -  Bug (lot of tests tests specific bug number, it is not enough to have it in test name)

-   -  ``Permissions``: File permissions should be set approriately on built packages and verified by running\ ``rpm -qplv`` [package name].
+   -  ``Permissions``: File permissions should be set appropriately on built packages and verified by running\ ``rpm -qplv`` [package name].
 For example:

       ::

-          File permissions should be set approriately on built packages and verified by running rpm -qplv [package name].
+          File permissions should be set appropriately on built packages and verified by running rpm -qplv [package name].
 For example:

       -  ``runtest.sh`` should be executable by all users